T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose T-COL, a feature-based method for generating CEs.
-T-COL addresses the problem of user preferences for CEs by providing two optional structures that can adapt to different preferences.
-To examine the CEs' adaptability to general user preferences, we predefined the preferences set and established their connection with the CEs' properties.
-We set different conditions for the optional structures of T-COL to generate CEs that can better adapt to different general user preferences.
-Furthermore, we conduct further research on generating more robust CEs on variable ML systems.
-To solve this problem, we incorporate a user preference and establish a group of conditions to guide T-COL. The results generation of robust CEs with higher \textit{data fidelity} on variable ML systems.
+In this paper, we define general user preferences and propose T-COL, an instance-based method for generating CEs to capture these preferences.
+We set different conditions for prototype screening and the local optimal objective of T-COL to generate CEs that can better adapt to different general user preferences.
+Furthermore, we investigate generating more robust CEs for variable ML systems.
+To solve this problem, we incorporate a user preference and establish a condition to guide T-COL. Moreover, we evaluate the adaptability of CE generation methods to preferences by conducting simulated user experiments with LLM-based US-Agents that are consistent with the performance of real users.
 Our experiments on five benchmark datasets demonstrate that T-COL better adapts to different user preferences and effectively handles variable ML systems.
-In addition, we evaluated and analyzed the ability of LLMs to generate CEs.
-However, there are still areas for improvement in T-COL. In future work, we plan to expand T-COL by adding general user preferences to accommodate complex real-world scenarios.
-We would like to add further constraints on T-COL and enrich its structure to better guarantee the properties of CEs and to address emerging challenges.
-In addition, we will further customize the condition settings under each user preference.

-\textbf{Ethical Analysis}: The inability of ML models to completely avoid bias during training results in the generation of CEs that may also possess this bias from the validation model.
-To avoid ethical issues such as bias that may arise from CEs, T-COL can select samples of target categories that do not raise ethical issues as prototype cases by filtering characteristics that ethically should not be changed, e.g. gender, race, etc. In addition, we collected a lot of user information during the user research.
-To protect users' privacy, we only show the overall statistical results.